devtron-labs/devtron-documentation/k8s-dashboard/db-docs/charts.md

 * Helm Chart(s)
 * Chart Repository added to Devtron
-* OCI-Compliant Registry (e.g. Docker Hub and [many more](../global-configurations/container-registries.md#supported-registry-providers)) with
+* OCI-Compliant Registry (e.g. Docker Hub and [many more](../global-configurations/container-registries.md#supported-registry-providers))

 ## Removing your Charts from the Chart Store